forumone/generator-web-starter/README.md

+*Note: at the time of this writing Forum One has switched to DDev for local development.
+This repo is no longer being used or maintained and you should reference either https://github.com/forumone/drupal-project or https://github.com/forumone/wordpress-project to start a new project.*

 # generator-web-starter

 The Web Starter Kit is a [Yeoman](http://yeoman.io/) generator developed and maintained by [Forum One](http://forumone.com/).
 It allows you to: